 Last but not least, I come full circle from my opening passing mention of "Chutes and Ladders" and "Candyland," to what was perhaps my favorite game of all in my young childhood years.

 The Uncle Wiggily game is similar in play to both Chutes and Ladders, and Candyland, but uses a character from a children's novel.
 The story is an anthropomorphic tale about an elderly gentleman rabbit, Uncle Wiggily Longears, who has a 'touch of rheumatism,' and has to visit Old Doc Possum.
 The book has several other characters, and there are other aspects to the storyline, but the game is based solely around Uncle Wiggily's attempt to get to Doc Possum's house.
-(You'll recall from my hub about children's books that animal stories were my favorites.)
+(You'll recall from my article about children's books that animal stories were my favorites.)

 There are cards drawn to instruct the players in which moves to make, and there are various forest friends used in the cards to help him on his way "so many hops," at a time....and of course, roadblocks, detours, and the occasional 'go back "x number of spaces" situations.

-There is a bad boy character, known as the 'Skeezicks,' (that name just struck my fancy, or my funny bone if you prefer, and I use it to this day to call out any one of our cats who are being particularly mischievous at that moment!)
+There are two 'bad boy' characters, one is known as the 'Skeezicks,' (that name just struck my fancy, or my funny bone if you prefer, and I use it to this day to call out any one of our cats who are being particularly mischievous at that moment!)
 The other is 'The Bad Pipsisewah' Beware!
 If you land in their domains,you have to go back 3 spaces!
 (In the original version of the game I had those many years back, you lost a turn.)

 © 2011 Liz Elias